High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Comments on individual sources

+0.3cm \textit{PKS 1958-179} at $z=0.65$ is also characterized by an excess of high-energy ($E>30$~GeV) emission above the extrapolation of the lower energy spectrum with $\Gamma=2.46\pm 0.07$ reported in the first year Fermi catalog.
+No photons are indeed indeed detected from the source in the energy range 10-30~GeV (see Fig. \ref{fig:PKS1958}).
+However, at the energies above 30 GeV the source is clearly identifiable in Fermi count maps (see Fig. \ref{fig:PKS1958_image}).
+Standard likelihood analysis gives TS value $TS=32$, which formally corresponds to $>5 \sigma$ detection in this energy range.
+This indicates that the source spectrum hardens at the energies above 30~GeV.
+Unfortunately, the statistic of the Fermi signal at the highest energies is insufficient to clarify the nature of the 100 GeV excess in the source spectrum.

 0.3cm \textit{BZU J2313+1444} is formally the highest redshift source in Table \ref{table1}, with $z=1.319$.
 The source is relatively weak.
-Contrary to the other high-redshift sources, the significance of source detection in the 30-100~GeV band is less than $5\sigma$.
-From Fig. \ref{fig:BZU} one can see that the source spectrum does not show a signature of high energy cut-off.
+In contrast to the other high-redshift sources, the significance of source detection in the 30-100~GeV band is less than $5\sigma$.
+From Fig. \ref{fig:BZU}, one can see that the source spectrum does not sxhibit a signature of a high energy cut-off.
 This implies that the source might be an ideal candidate for the study of EBL evolution with redshift.